JamesClonk/kubeone-dcs-kubernetes/README.md

 Consider these examples: https://github.com/prometheus-community/helm-charts/tree/prometheus-19.7.2/charts/prometheus#to-190 or https://grafana.com/docs/loki/latest/installation/helm/upgrade-from-2.x/

 Some Helm charts require manual actions to be taken by users when upgrading between major/minor versions of theirs.
 Your Helm upgrade might fail if you miss these steps (actually it will almost definitely fail in the mentioned examples).
-While the easy way out would be to just casually mention such issues in the release notes (if you don't forget), that's not exactly very user friendly however.
+While the easy way out would be to just casually mention such issues in the release notes (if you don't forget), it's not exactly very user friendly however.

-From experience Helm has also otherwise proven itself to be flaky quite often during upgrade operations, frequently getting stuck in pending or failed states, and in general not being a very effective tool for deployment management.
-Much better tools, like for example [kapp](https://carvel.dev/kapp/), would be available for this, but "unfortunately" the ubiquity of pre-packaged Helm charts makes it necessary to turn a blind eye towards Helms shortcomings in that regard.
+From experience Helm has also otherwise proven itself to be flaky quite often during upgrade operations, frequently getting stuck in pending or failed states, and in general not being a very effective tool for deployments and resource management.
+Much better tools, like for example [kapp](https://carvel.dev/kapp/), would be available for this, but "unfortunately" the ubiquity of pre-packaged Helm charts makes it necessary to turn a blind eye towards Helm's shortcomings in that regard.

 Customized shell scripts on the other hand can contain very specific *if/else/case* code paths for any such upgrade scenarios to be taken into consideration and implemented accordingly.